Policies and Procedures

 The editors and reporters working for Student Publications, The Lion’s Roar, Le Souvenir, and their related media platforms at Southeastern Louisiana University are governed in their journalistic activities, operations, and decisions by the Associated Collegiate Press Model Code of Ethics and the Society for Professional Journalists Code of Ethics.

 The goal of The Lion’s Roar is to cover the news unbiasedly and treat readers, news sources, advertisers and others fairly and openly, and be seen to be doing so.
 The reputation of The Lion’s Roar rests upon such perceptions, and so does the credibility of its staff members.
-Thus The Lion’s Roar and its staff members share an interest in avoiding conflicts of interest or an appearance of a conflict while providing accurate news media to our community.
+Thus, The Lion’s Roar and its staff members share an interest in avoiding conflicts of interest or an appearance of a conflict while providing accurate news media to our community.

 For nearly a century, editors and reporters of The Lion’s Roar have vigorously guarded the outlet’s integrity.
-The current staff’s first duty is to ensure the integrity, credibility, and accuracy of The Lion’s Roar are not diminished during our stewardship.
+The current staff’s first duty is to ensure that the integrity, credibility, and accuracy of The Lion’s Roar are not diminished during our stewardship.

 Conflicts of interest, real or apparent, may come up in many areas.
 They may involve the relationships of staff members with readers, news sources, advocacy groups, advertisers, or competitors, with one another, or with the news outlet or the university.